awsdocs/aws-control-tower-guide/doc_source/external-resources.md

 ## Changing AWS Control Tower Resource Names<a name="changing-names"></a>

-You can change the names of your organizational units \(OUs\) and accounts outside of the AWS Control Tower console, but you must also repair your landing zone so that you can see the updates that you've made\.
+You can change the names of your organizational units \(OUs\) and accounts outside of the AWS Control Tower console, and the console updates automatically to reflect those changes\.

 **Renaming an OU**

 In AWS Organizations, you can change the name of an OU by using either the API or the console\.
-When you change an OU name outside of AWS Control Tower, you also must repair your landing zone to ensure that AWS Control Tower stays consistent with AWS Organizations\.
+When you change an OU name outside of AWS Control Tower, the AWS Control Tower console automatically reflects the name change\.
+However, if you provision your accounts using AWS Service Catalog, you also must repair your landing zone to ensure that AWS Control Tower stays consistent with AWS Organizations\.
 The **Repair** workflow ensures consistency across services for the Core and non\-Core \(workload\) OU names\.
 You can repair this type of drift from the **Settings** page\.
 See "Resolving Drift" in [Detect and resolve drift in AWS Control Tower](drift.md)\.

 AWS Control Tower displays the names of OUs in the console and in Account Factory, and you can see when your landing zone repair has succeeded\.

 **Renaming an enrolled account**

 Each AWS account has a display name that can be changed in the AWS Billing and Cost Management console\.
-When you change an account name, you also must repair your AWS Control Tower landing zone to ensure data consistency between services for Core and non\-Core \(workload\) account names\.
+When you rename an account that's enrolled in AWS Control Tower, the name change is automatically reflected in AWS Control Tower\.

 **Note**
 The provisioned product name in AWS Control Tower is set to the AWS account name when the account is provisioned\.
 If you change this value, you also must update the AWS Service Catalog provisioned product\.
 This change in AWS Service Catalog may cause a change in governance posture for the account\.